AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 yarn start
 ```

-A successful run should show:
+A successful run should show something like this:

 ```
   token Aztec Sandbox Info  {